Linearizability: Definition

-(Note that the first two bullet points here match serializability: the operations appear to happen in some order.
-It is the last point which is unique to linearizability, and is thus the major contribution of Herlihy and Wing.)
+Note that the first two bullet points here match serializability: the operations appear to happen in some order.
+It is the last point which is unique to linearizability, and is thus the major contribution of Herlihy and Wing.

-Let us look at two ways of reordering the locking example above.
+Consider two ways of reordering the locking example above.

-Reordering B's invocation below A's response yields a sequential history.
+Reordering B's invocation after A's response yields a sequential history.
 This is easy to reason about, as all operations now happen in an obvious order.
-Unfortunately, it doesn't match the sequential definition of the object (it doesn't match the semantics of the program): A should have successfully obtained the lock, and B should have subsequently aborted.
+However, it does not match the sequential definition of the object (it doesn't match the semantics of the program): A should have successfully obtained the lock, and B should have subsequently aborted.

 This is another correct sequential history.
-It is also a linearization!
-Note that the definition of linearizability only precludes responses that precede invocations from being reordered; since the original history had no responses before invocations, we can reorder it as we wish.
+It is also a linearization since it matches the sequential definition.
+Note that the definition of linearizability only precludes responses that precede invocations from being reordered; since the original history had no responses before invocations, they can be reordered.
 Hence the original history is indeed linearizable.

 An object (as opposed to a history) is linearizable if all valid histories of its use can be linearized.
-Note that this is a much harder assertion to prove.
+This is a much harder assertion to prove.